 Monterey College of Law welcomes the communities of Kern County into the MCL extended family.
-The law school is pleased to announce the opening of Kern County College of Law (KCCL) in Summer 2017 as an accredited law school branch of Monterey College of Law until our final site visit in Fall 2018.
+The law school is pleased to announce the opening of Kern County College of Law (KCCL) in Summer 2017 as a provisionally accredited branch of Monterey College of Law until our final site visit in Fall 2018.

 Kern County to get new state-accredited law school